-Criminal Justice I #CCHS0702 Open to Grades 11 and 12th (10th if space allows) This course is being considered for Dual Enrollment credit.
-Credits: BUHS 12, Sending Schools 3 Year Long, 120 Minutes Daily
+Criminal Justice I #CCHS0702 Open to Grades 11 and 12th (10th if space allows) Note: This course is being considered for dual enrollment credit

 This program is designed for students considering a career pathway in the criminal justice (CJ) field.
 It offers a wide variety of experiences and exposure to many exciting professions.
 These include law enforcement, corrections, criminal investigations, forensic investigator, traffic accident investigator, and criminal court attorney.
 This course will give a sampling of a full criminal justice program allowing the student to decide which career paths they may wish to pursue and an opportunity for earning college credits through dual enrollment.
 Numerous guest speakers and off-site visits will provide an interesting introduction to unique subjects and exposure to real life experiences.
-Students wishing to enter the CJ field will learn how to develop an affordable career plan, and how to best market themselves.
-Students will complete industry recognized credentials through FEMA, a student portfolio, and the opportunity to experience a practice job interview.
+Students wishing to enter the CJ field will learn how to develop an affordable career plan and how to best market themselves.
+Students will complete industry recognized credentials through FEMA and other accredited training.